DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 Specifically, Didact has several different sub-applications that are **pre-written** and offered to you **as is**, namely:

-* Didact Engine: the .NET Web API that doubles as both the REST API and the main execution engine for your background jobs, called Flows.
+* [Didact Engine](https://github.com/DidactHQ/didact-engine): the .NET Web API that doubles as both the REST API and the main execution engine for your background jobs, called Flows.
-* Didact UI: the VueJS web dashboard frontend.
+* [Didact UI](https://github.com/DidactHQ/didact-ui): the VueJS web dashboard frontend.
-* Didact Sentinel: the console application that functions as a watcher and helper for Didact Engine.
+* [Didact Sentinel](https://github.com/DidactHQ/didact-sentinel): the console application that functions as a watcher and helper for Didact Engine.
-* Didact Core: the primary nuget package that exposes important classes and interfaces for your Flows and Blocks.
+* [Didact Core](https://github.com/DidactHQ/didact-core): the primary nuget package that exposes important classes and interfaces for your Flows and Blocks.

 ::: info
 Even though Didact Core is a nuget package, it is still not meant to be added to a pre-existing application.
 Rather, it will be used in your new class library project where you create your Flows.
 More on that later.
 :::

+And for simplicity's sake, all of these applications are aggregated and offered under a primary, release repository simply named [Didact](https://github.com/DidactHQ/didact).

 These applications are designed in such a way that your background job processing, data pipelines, and workflows work more as a plug-and-play system.
 Your only concern should be deploying these applications as-is and then designing your Flows in your class library project.